Job search strategies

 A good job/internship search will include efforts to react to employer postings and to proactively identify opportunities.
 By creating a list of employers you would like to work for, you can:

-• Search for openings on their websites
+• Search for openings efficiently on all their websites

 • Seek out relationships through networking